A Guide To Growing Plumeria from Seeds

 What: BioBlast 7-7-7 NPK fertilizer, Vitazyme

-How: Foliar feeding early in the morning or late in the evening with Bioblast at 1 tablespoon per 1 gallon of water and Vitazyme at 1 tablespoon per gallon..
+How: Foliar feeding early in the morning or late in the evening with Bioblast at 1 teaspoon and Vitazyme at 1 tablespoon per gallon of water.
 Do not spray in the hot sun it will burn the seedling leaves.

-Why: Seedlings have seed leaves that provide them with nutrients for the first few weeks of their life, but when the seed leaves dry up and fall off the seedling needs nutrients.
+Why: Seedlings have seed leaves that provide them with nutrients for the first few weeks of their life, but when the seed leaves start to dry up and fall off the seedling needs nutrients.
 Bioblast works with every part of your plant.
 Soil organisms are invigorated with Vitazyme bio-stimulants providing quicker, more vigorous growth.
-Roots are encouraged with our Root Activator.
-A balanced 7-7-7 NPK provides the essentials of plant growth and structure.
+Bioblast is a balanced 7-7-7 NPK with micros that provides the essentials of plant growth and structure.
 B-Vitamins and Zinc encourage a robust immune system, while Iron promotes chlorophyll production in the leaves.

-Watering – I continue to grow Plumeria the seedlings in full sun and water at least 2-3 time a day depending on the weather.
-My goal is to keep the plugs moist to the touch.
-I’ve had no damping off or rotting problems.
+Watering – I continue to grow Plumeria the seedlings in full sun and sitting in water.
+I allow the water level in the tray to drop to about half before adding more and change the water once a week.
+My goal is to keep the top of the plugs very moist to the touch.
+I’ve had almost no damping off or rotting problems.

 Transplanting to Pots and Fertilizing

-When: As soon as I see roots sticking out of the plugs, transplant into larger pots.
-Normally I will use 1 gal pots, but this year I’m using 7.5 gal squat pots.
-Approximately 14 days after planting in the plugs.
+When: As soon as I see roots sticking out of the plugs, I transplant into larger pots.
+Normally I will use 1 gal pots, but I have used 7.5 gal squat pots.
+Both work fine.
+I think the 1 gal is a better choice due to room.
+Approximately 14-30 days after planting in the plugs depending on the development of the roots.
+Slower in the early spring and faster in the late spring and summer.

 How: Fill a 1 gal. pot with a mixture of ProMix BX Mycorrhizae mixed with 2 tablespoons of Excalibur Vi.
-Fill a 7 1/2 gal. squat pot with ProMix BX Mycorrhizae or the mix of you choice, place a hole in the mix about the size of a 1 gal pot, port the contents of the 1 gal in the hole, then punch a whole about the size of the FlexiPlug (about 2"x3") in the center of the filled 7 1/2 gal pot.
+Punch a whole about the size of the FlexiPlug (about 2"x3") in the center of the 1 gal pot.
 Place the plug in the whole and gently press mix firmly around the plug.
 Water in well with a mix of Vitazyme 1 oz to 1 gal and Root Activator 2 oz to 1 gal.
-You may need to add more soil mix if the plug is not covered completely with at least ½” of mix.
+You may need to add more soil mix if the plug is not covered completely with at least ½” of the soil mix.
 Water again the next day and then when the soil is almost dry.
 I would suggest using a water meter from time to time to verify the moisture content.
-It is very important the soil does not stay wet.
+It is very important the soil does not stay wet or gets too dried out.

 Why: Promix BX contains Mycorrhizae and is a fast draining mix.
-The Excalibur VI, a 6 month granular slow release fertilizer designed specifically for plumeria that provides all the nutrients a seedling needs to grow strong.
-Vitazyme a bio-stimulate helps the overall health of the seedlings and the Root Activator adheres to the soil and is there to help the roots develop and grow faster.
+The Excalibur VI, a 6 month granular slow release fertilizer designed specifically for plumeria and provides all the nutrients your plumeria seedlings need to grow strong.
+Vitazyme a bio-stimulate helps the overall health of the seedlings and the Root Activator stimulates fast root growth, reduces transplant shock, hastens plant establishment and encourages additional root growth.

 Watering – Water once a day for the first two days, then water when soil is barely moist.
 At this point I check with a moisture meter and water when on the low side of moist.
 It is important not to over water, keeping the excess soil mix from becoming water soaked.
 It is also important not to allow the root zone to become dry.

 How: After 6 months, I spread 3 or 4 tablespoons of Excalibur VI on the top of the soil and mix in the top 1-2” of the soil.
-The seedling should still be in the 7 1/2 gal squat pot.
-Foliar feed with BioBlast 1 oz to 1 galon and Vitazyme 1 oz to 1 gal every month or less.
+Foliage feed with BioBlast 1 Teaspoon to 1 gallon and Vitazyme 1 oz to 1 gal every month or less.
 Drench with Vitazyme and Root Activator in the Early Spring or if transplanting.

 Why: Excalibur provide a balanced slow release fertilizer specifically designed for plumeria.
 BioBlast works with every part of your plant.
 Soil organisms are invigorated with Vitazyme bio-stimulants providing quicker, more vigorous growth.
-Roots are encouraged with our Root Activator.
+Root growth is encouraged with Carl Pool's Root Activator.

-If possible, do not let seedlings go dormant their first winter.
+If possible, do not let seedlings go dormant for the first year or two.
 You can treat seedlings as adult plumeria after the first growing season.
+Seedling are mature after they have bloomed for three bloom cycles.

 Keep looking for more space, they will grow!